enviromapholdings/Docs/requirements/index.rst

 	EnviroMap Local Printer Application must be installed for each user on each PC that will need to print

-1. PC with at least Windows 7 installed (Windows 8.x and 10 work as well)
+1. Server with at least Microsoft Windows Server 2008 R2 installed or PC with at least Microsoft Windows 7 installed (Windows 8.x and 10 work as well)
-2. TeamViewer 10 Host or QuickSupport installed (required for remote installation only)
+2. EnviroMap Local Printer Application Installation Walkthrough downloaded (http://print.managementsolutionsofva.com/downloads/HowtoInstallEnviroMapLocalPrintClientUSB.pdf)
+3. Zebra Setup Utilities downloaded and installed (http://print.managementsolutionsofva.com/downloads/zsu-1191192.exe)
+4. EnviroMap Local Printer Application downloaded and installed (http://print.managementsolutionsofva.com/downloads/zebraprinter.zip)
+5. If remote support is necessary, TeamViewer 10 Host downloaded and installed (http://get.teamviewer.com/enviromap) or TeamViewer 10 QuickSupport downloaded and running (http://download.teamviewer.com/download/version_10x/TeamViewerQS.exe).
+The 9-digit TeamViewer ID and password must also be provided to support@enviromap.com